Rayveni/blog/articles/howto video tutorial.md

  1. creating a good story
  2. rehearsing plenty to sound  brief and to the point

-This manual doesn't cover the subject of how to "how to create a killer presentation/lecture/tutorial" instead, it focuses on the **technical** aspects of the process.
+This manual doesn't cover the subject of how to "how to create a killer presentation/lecture/tutorial" .Instead, it focuses on the **technical** aspects of the process.

 ## Contents